Pomog/ChemTrack-Android/docs/technical_task.md

 - Screens and navigation flow
 - Input forms
 - Dashboard and reporting layouts
-- Searchbar with possibilities to search by Name, CAS, WH code.
+- Search bar with possibilities to search by Name, CAS, WH code.
-- Filters (by project, by storage condition, date)
+- Filters (by project, storage condition, date)

 ## 11. Security Considerations
 Identify potential security risks and outline measures to secure the application and its data.

 ## 12. Integration
 Specify integration requirements, if any:
-- A plugin to fetch all convenient names of chemical by its CAS number (written on python or another language).
-I will use Json to communicate with the app.
+- A plugin to fetch all convenient names of chemicals by their CAS number (written in Python or another language).
+I will use JSON to communicate with the app.
 - Barcode scanner integration /*Under consideration*/
 - User authentication integration